-The last criterion includes factors not otherwise captured in the previously described objective performance measures.
+The last criterion also includes factors not otherwise captured in the previously described objective performance measures.
 Factors would include portfolio management, succession planning, talent development and other factors.
 These factors are deemed by the Compensation Committee to have been important in the years' performance and may vary from year to year.
 The Committee follows no set performance targets relating to these factors.
-In general, the Committee expects to award the target (100%) level of performance in years where the Company meets internal and external performance expectations with respect to these factors.
-The performance target was achieved in 2020 by successfully managing through the disruptions caused by COVID-19 and continuing to further strengthen our financial foundation.
+The performance target was achieved in 2021 by successfully continuing to manage through the disruptions caused by COVID-19, continuing to further strengthen our financial foundation and successfully managing the impact of inflation.

-In addition to selecting the performance criteria, the Compensation Committee determined, after consultation with Longnecker, the respective performance payout percentages for each of our NEOs.
+In addition to selecting the performance criteria, the Compensation Committee determined, after consultation with NFP, the respective performance payout percentages for each of our NEOs.
 In determining these payout percentages, the Compensation Committee attempted to ensure that the payouts provided appropriate incentives to each of our senior executives.
-For 2020, the annual incentive payout percentage was a weighted average of the payout percentage for each category using the percentages set forth below in the table.
+For 2021, the annual incentive payout percentage was a weighted average of the payout percentage for each category using the percentages set forth below in the table.
 When actual results achieved fall between the performance levels, the percentile performance used to determine the payout percentage is proportionately adjusted between the performance levels.
-For 2020, the Compensation Committee awarded bonuses based on the formulaically determined award as shown in the table below:
+For 2021, the Compensation Committee awarded bonuses based on the formulaically determined award as shown in the table below which also equated to the same dollar amount as the previous year.

 Annual Cash Incentive Payout % of Salary

-Threshold Target Excellent Payout % Achieved Actual Payment % For 2020
+Threshold Target Excellent Payout % Achieved (1) Actual Payment % For 2021 (2) CEO 60 % 120 % 240 % 192 % 180 % CFO and COO 50 % 100 % 200 % 160 % 150 % Remaining Senior Vice Presidents 37.5 % 75 % 150 % 120 % 113 %

-CEO 60% 120% 240% 180% 180%

-CFO and COO 50% 100% 200% 150% 150%

-Remaining Senior Vice Presidents 37.5% 75% 150% 113% 113%